ManuETR/ROS2UE5-tools/README.md

 ## Conversion to FBX

-When robot files are specified as `.stl` or `.urdf`, they need to be converted to FBX format for Unreal compatibility.
+When robot files are specified as `.sdf` or `.urdf`, they need to be converted to FBX format for Unreal compatibility.

 The `read_config_and_convert.py` script is responsible for reading the `config.json` file and checking if any robot names point to such files.
 If the files exist, the script will: